HomeTrends › Costing & Finance

 Protein inflation in 2026 already ate your margin before you noticed

-The first purchasing mistake in 2026 is not overpaying — it is not knowing you are overpaying.
-Meat input costs closed the first half of the year between 11% and 16% above the prior year across Latin America, according to sector trade groups, and any restaurant that failed to renegotiate in January has permanently surrendered those margin points.
-A restaurant doing $50,000 USD in monthly sales that went two months without formal quoting gave up between $1,400 and $2,800 in net margin — money that no amount of better cooking brings back.
-The most urgent 2026 trend is not AI or delivery: it is a purchasing protocol that catches price increases before the invoice arrives.
-Without that protocol, inflation works silently and cumulatively, and owners only discover it when the monthly close no longer adds up.
-A formal three-quote system for critical inputs every quarter is not bureaucracy — it is the only proven mechanism for protecting margin when the market rises.
+The 2026 mistake in purchasing isn't overpaying: it's not realizing you already are.
+Industry associations clocked protein input costs at 11% to 16% above the prior year across Latin America in the first half, and any restaurant that skipped renegotiating in January has surrendered those margin points FOR GOOD, with no walking it back.
+A restaurant doing $50,000 in monthly sales that let two months pass without formal quoting lost between $1,400 and $2,800 in net margin, money no amount of better cooking brings home.
+And no, the most urgent 2026 trend isn't AI or delivery: it's having a purchasing protocol that catches the increase before the invoice hits the register.
+Without that protocol, inflation works quietly and cumulatively, and the owner only finds out once the monthly close stops adding up.
+A formal three-quote system per critical input, run every quarter, isn't red tape.

 Three quotes per critical input: the discipline that protects 8% to 14% of cost